 Nominations should include the names of at least two other individuals who have experience in aviation safety and could provide supporting information, if asked, for the nomination.

-Nominations for the 2017 award are closed.
-The award will be presented at the 70th International Air Safety Summit, Oct.
-23–25, 2017, in Dublin, Ireland.
+The 2017 award was presented at the 70th International Air Safety Summit in Dublin, Ireland.

 Recipients of the Flight Safety Foundation–Boeing Aviation Safety Lifetime Achievement Award